envisioning/vocab/vocab/Autocomplete.md

 ---
 category: IMPL, DATA
+generality:
+- 0.75
+- 0.735
+- 0.72
+- 0.705
+- 0.69
+- 0.675
+- 0.66
 slug: autocomplete
 summary: Feature in software applications that predicts and suggests possible completions for a user’s input, such as text or code, based on partial input data.
 title: Autocomplete
 ---